JamesMartin1998/Django-Project/README.md

 ### Solved Bugs

 - Updating the seats remaining for showings
     - Initially when users tried to make or edit a booking, they could book successfully, however the showing in their booking wouldn't update the number of seats correctly.
 This effectively meant that despite have bookings, the show would always have 50 seats remaining.
 This bug was fixed by requesting the ticket number from the form when a user is booking and getting the showing's seats remaining.
-The tickets was then minused from the showing's seats remaining, and the showing was saved.
+The tickets were then minused from the showing's seats remaining, and the showing was saved.

-    - This bug was even more difficult to solve when edited a booking to change the showing.
+    - This bug was even more difficult to solve when editing a booking to change the showing.
 Initially, the bug caused the original showing and new showing in the booking to have seats occupied by the tickets in the booking.
 To solve this, the original showing had to have the number of tickets from the original booking added back onto the original showing's number of seats.
 Then, the new showing had have number of tickets in the new booking deducted from the new showing's number of seats remaining.

 - Reloading the order form after an invalid input
     - When a form has an invalid data input, the order page should be reloaded with a new form.
 However, a bug was occuring because the order page requires slug and id inputs to access the URL.
 Tutor John, at Code Institute, recommended using the 'reverse' method in order to pass in the arguments required, e.g. return redirect(reverse('order', args=[slug, id])).